hubaimaster/Summaria/README.md

 ## Features

-- You can select the language of documents to be scanned.
 - The scanned documents can be viewed on the phone.
+- Less affected by the brightness, contrast, and slope of the picture.
+- It is possible to recognize texts which is written in more than 50 different languages.

 ## Showcase